darasus/ai-blog/content/the-trump-presidency.md

   the political fray.
 Having a president who is also a celebrity is nothing new, having so many celebrities run for office as a result of his presidency is.
   The Washington Post has even created a database tracking celebrity candidates.
+intro: >-
+  Donald Trump was not the first celebrity to run for president, nor will he be the last.
+With fame and wealth as prerequisites, it’s no surprise that famous faces have thrown their hat into the ring.
+What is surprising is how many of them ended up winning.

+  Strictly speaking, celebrities are not a new phenomenon in American politics.
+From actor-turned-politician Ronald Reagan to singer-turned-first lady Eleanor Roosevelt, famous faces have been making waves in Washington for over a century.

+  However, thanks to an ever-growing digital age and social media influencers such as Paris Hilton or Kim Kardashian, pop culture figures are now coming out as political activists with a voice and stake in current affairs.
+Once relegated to red carpet interviews or gossip magazines, these celebrities are now using their platforms for public advocacy.
 ---

 ## Trump’s Celebrity Status